 A brief history of Tecla

 Founded by Brian Jeffery in 1976, Tecla started with an edition of Sor's then newly-discovered Seguidillas, still in print today, as catalogue number 01 (then 001, and now 0001).
 There are now more than 200 published items.
-For a time, Tecla was based in the USA, but it is now in England, but with sales worldwide and prices in US dollars (as well as pounds).
+For a time, Tecla was based in the USA, but it is now in England, but with sales worldwide and prices in euros and US dollars (as well as pounds).

 Why Tecla?
 In Spanish, tecla means a key on a keyboard, both a musical keyboard and a typewriter keyboard.
 So when I chose the name for the firm, music and literature were both covered.
 Also, at that time it was the name of a tea-shop owned by friends of mine in Mexico City, where artists, writers and musicians met.